ccxt/ccxt/examples/README.md

 [Download Historical Data of All Cryptocoins with CCXT for free](https://www.linkedin.com/pulse/download-historical-data-all-cryptocoins-ccxt-gursel-karacor/) – An article on linked.in explaining how to download historical market data with CCXT.

+[Automated Trading Bots for Profit](https://python.plainenglish.io/automated-trading-bots-for-profit-659da17a4715) – Automating trading bots with CCXT and Python.

+[Avoiding Bear Traps in Options Trading: How to Safeguard Your Investments with a Python Bot](https://medium.com/coinmonks/avoiding-bear-traps-in-options-trading-how-to-safeguard-your-investments-with-a-python-bot-6289eecb3048) – An article by Coinmonks on risk management with options trading using CCXT and Python.

 [비트코인 해외 거래소 API - 바이낸스 CCXT설치](https://www.youtube.com/watch?v=7dMGbjwZwlU) – Using CCXT to trade with Binance API, a video overview of CCXT in Korean.

 [ccxt_라이브러리](https://www.youtube.com/watch?v=ifkJ5FtMpKY) – A quick short demo of CCXT on YouTube.